On the thermodynamic origin of metabolic scaling: Acknowledgements

-\acknowledgments{We thank D. Martinez for his help in the selection of hot desert animals, and A. Robledo, J. Cuesta, A. Fernandez and O. Miramontes for their useful comments.
-This work has been funded by projects AYA2013-48623-C2-2, FIS2013-41057-P and SAF2012-31187 from the Spanish Council and by PrometeoII/2014/060 and PrometeoII/2014/065 from Generalitat Valenciana (Spain).}
+We thank D. Martinez for his help in the selection of hot desert animals, A. Robledo, J. Cuesta, A. Fernandez and O. Miramontes for their useful comments {and anonymous referees for very insightful remarks.}